Discover 11 use cases for facial recognition.

-With biometrics to play a significant role in the hospitality industry, enabling guests to skip front desk lines and cutting the check-in process, hotel chains are prepared to jump in, just like Marriott, which recently started testing facial recognition.
+With biometrics playing a significant role in the hospitality industry, enabling guests to skip front desk lines and cutting the check-in process, hotel chains are prepared to jump in, just like Marriott, which recently started testing face recognition.

 #8.
 Buying burgers

-In recent years, fast food outlets have been busy replacing their human cashiers with self-service kiosks.
+Fast food outlets have been busy replacing their human cashiers with self-service kiosks in recent years.

 The next logical step could be letting people order with a simple face scan.

 Biometric payments are already flourishing in China.
-Motivated by positive customer feedback, hundreds of restaurants across the country have rolled out digital technologies to improve customer experiences, growth, and operational efficiency.
+Motivated by positive customer feedback, hundreds of restaurants nationwide have rolled out digital technologies to improve customer experiences, growth, and operational efficiency.

 #9.
 Making an entrance at events